Skip to content

 We read what you already have.

-Give us access to your CASPER/iQIES reports — or just upload your last CMS-2567.
-Wardwell ingests your survey history, your state's regulatory requirements, your current policies, and your QAPI documentation.
+Give us access to your CASPER/iQIES at the setup call — or just upload your last CMS-2567 if iQIES access takes a few days to sort.
+Wardwell ingests your survey history, the public CMS Care Compare data on your facility, and your staff roster (CSV import if you have one).
 Setup takes about 15 minutes.
-You won't need to touch it again unless your policies change.
+You won't touch it again unless something material changes.

 2. Step 02